Constructor University: Constructor Group (majority shareholder)

-Constructor Group, previoulsy known as the Schaffhausen Institute of Technology, abbreviated SIT, is a private non-profit institute in Switzerland founded in 2019 by entrepreneur Serg Bell.
+Constructor Group, previously known as the Schaffhausen Institute of Technology, abbreviated SIT, is a private non-profit institute in Switzerland founded in 2019 by entrepreneur Serg Bell.
 The institute focuses on computer science, physics and digital transformation.
 Its partners are Carnegie Mellon University and the School of Computing at the National University of Singapore.

 The development of the institute was funded by the Canton of Schaffhausen with 3 million Swiss francs.

 The academic focus is led by 2010 Nobel Prize winner in physics Konstantin Novoselov.

 Study programs

 Constructor University offers bachelor's, master's, and doctoral programs, as well as a preparatory program.
 From the first semester, students are involved in their professors' research projects.
-The university sees itself as a melting pot of cultures, ideas and perspectives and aims to create a safe and attractive learning environment.
-From counseling and intercultural services, job and career services, German courses, club activities, to campus life offerings, students have access to numerous resources.
+The university sees itself as a melting pot of cultures, ideas, and perspectives and aims to create a safe and attractive learning environment.
+From counseling and intercultural services, job and career services, German courses, and club activities, to campus life offerings, students have access to numerous resources.

 At Constructor University, both teaching and research are organized into three thematic areas of focus, comparable to faculties at other German universities.